-Once you’ve concluded that you should your lawn should be aerated, here are the steps to go through in order to accomplish it.
+Once you’ve concluded you should your lawn should be aerated, here are the steps to go through in order to know when and how to accomplish it.

 Prep the Lawn to be Aerated